Early Signs of Perimenopause After 35: What Research Shows

 The average age at menopause in the United States is approximately 51–52, suggesting that perimenopause, which typically lasts four to eight years, commonly begins in the mid-to-late 40s.
 However, research — including findings from the long-running Study of Women’s Health Across the Nation (SWAN) — has documented that some women experience the earliest hormonal and cycle changes in their late 30s, while a smaller proportion may notice signs even earlier.

 Early perimenopause (before age 45) and premature ovarian insufficiency (before age 40) are distinct conditions, though both involve earlier-than-average ovarian change.
-According to data from the National Institute of Child Health and Human Development, approximately 1% of women experience menopause before age 40, and around 5% before age 45.
+According to data from the National Institute of Child Health and Human Development (NICHD), approximately 1% of women experience menopause before age 40, and around 5% before age 45.
 These figures underscore that early perimenopausal changes are not vanishingly rare, and that women in their late 30s who notice relevant symptoms deserve a clinical evaluation rather than dismissal.

 Factors That May Influence Earlier Onset